Canon M100 vs Sony HX400V

 The M100 writes its imaging data to SDXC cards, while the HX400V uses SDXC or Memory Stick PRO Duo cards.
 The M100 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the HX400V cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M100 and Sony Cyber-shot DSC-HX400V and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon G9 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||Y|

 It is notable that the HX400V has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The M100 does not feature such an accessory-socket.

-Both the M100 and the HX400V are recent models that are part of the current product line-up.
-The M100 replaced the earlier Canon M10, while the HX400V does not have a direct predecessor.
+The HX400V is a recent model that features in the current product line-up of Sony.
+In contrast, the M100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon M100 and the Sony HX400V?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.